gabrielvpina/viralquest/README.md

 ## Usage
 This is the arguments of **ViralQuest**:
 ```
+options:
+  -h, --help            show this help message and exit
+  -in INPUT, --input INPUT Fasta file containing non-host contigs to be analyzed.
+  -ref VIRALREF, --viralRef VIRALREF RefSeq Viral Protein Release file.
+  -out OUTDIR, --outdir OUTDIR Directory where the output files will be saved.
+  --cap3                Activate CAP3 fasta assembly: Deactivated by default.
+  -N BLASTN, --blastn BLASTN Path to the BLASTn database for nucleotide sequence comparison.
+  -dX DIAMOND_BLASTX, --diamond_blastx DIAMOND_BLASTX Path to the Diamond BLASTx database for protein sequence comparison.
+  -rvdb RVDB_HMM, --rvdb_hmm RVDB_HMM Path to the RVDB hmm for conserved domain analysis.
+  -eggnog EGGNOG_HMM, --eggnog_hmm EGGNOG_HMM Path to the EggNOG hmm for conserved domain analysis.
+  -vfam VFAM_HMM, --vfam_hmm VFAM_HMM Path to the Vfam hmm for conserved domain analysis.
+  -pfam PFAM_HMM, --pfam_hmm PFAM_HMM Path to the Pfam hmm for conserved domain analysis.
+  -maxORFs MAXORFS, --maxORFs MAXORFS Number of largest ORFs to select from the input sequences.
+  -cpu CPU, --cpu CPU   Number of CPU cores to be used for computation.
+  -dmnd_path DIAMOND_PATH, --diamond_path DIAMOND_PATH OPTIONAL - Diamond bin application path for BLAST databases: path/to/./diamond
+  -v, --version         show program's version number and exit

+#####################################################

 python viralquest.py -in SAMPLE.fasta \
 -ref viral/release/viralDB.dmnd \
 -N path/to/nt/database/nt.fasta \